mirzaakhena/gogen/README.md

 * *Repository* is an *Outport* with *Gateway* as its implementation.

 ## Gogen Convention
+* Usecase is first class citizen.
+* We always start the code from the usecase.
+* Usecase doesn't care about what the technology will be used
+* Usecase basically manage interaction between entity, value object, repository and service
 * As interface, inport has one and only one method which handle one usecase
 * Interactor is a manager for entity and outport
 * Interactor must not decide to have any technology.
 All technology is provided by Outport.